*note -If you are interested in Natural Ice Harvesting, be sure to visit Ice Harvesting U.S.A.

 Note: All footnotes have been removed to make it easier to read on a computer screen.
 Also, it is my understanding that this work is now, according to the copy-right laws in effect in 1961, in the public domain.
 Therefore, I have taken the liberty to reproduce it here.

 * After reading this article be sure to visit the link below.
 It is a letter written by Mr. Tudor describing his life and financial struggles.
+The current financial struggle in digital currency is the price fluctuations.
+The sharp rise and fall will lead to volatility in the Bitcoin market.
+But the use of the right application can prevent you from massive loss.
+Bots like Crypto Superstar take over the entire trading process very efficiently.
+By doing crypto superstar registrierung you can become an active member and make your daily trading much easier.
 The man was a truly unique individual who the history books have, for some reason, passed over.
 Mr. Tudor's letter on the Ice Trade - 1856

 CRYSTAL BLOCKS OF YANKEE COLDNESS:

 "No JOKE," a February 1806 Boston newspaper assured its readers.
 "A vessel has cleared at the Custom House for Martinique with a cargo of ice.
 We hope this will not prove a slippery speculation."1